-- > Inform planning and subsequent policy; - > Help identify and assess current and future threats to Montana's aquatic ecosystems; - > Reduce uncertainty associated with real-world problems that aquatic resource managers face; and - > Aid in the protection of Montana's intact aquatic ecosystems and conservation of its world-class wildlife and fisheries.
+- Inform planning and subsequent policy; - Help identify and assess current and future threats to Montana's aquatic ecosystems; - Reduce uncertainty associated with real-world problems that aquatic resource managers face; and - Aid in the protection of Montana's intact aquatic ecosystems and conservation of its world-class wildlife and fisheries.

-- > Aquatic invasive species monitoring programs. - > Forest planning and conservation of watersheds can be accomplished by watershed-specific restoration strategies, developed by coalitions throughout the state, and guided by a science-based, community-focused approach to watershed management. - > The USFWS has many aquatic-focused programs to facilitate water stewardship, including six Fish and Wildlife Conservation Offices that focus on managing populations and habitats by partnerships to conserve fisheries and wildlife.
-These offices: - > Provide support to tribal fisheries and wildlife management programs, and provide assistance to stakeholders on both fish and wildlife issues. - > Monitor and control invasive species. - > Evaluate native fish stocks and their habitats, and restore habitat through the National Fish Passage Program and the National Fish Habitat Partnership. - > Develop aquatic conservation strategies with Montana DNRC to protect three fish species covered by Habitat Conservation Plans, and contribute to habitat restoration and rehabilitation to habitats that may have been affected by past DNRC forest management strategies. - > Montana Water Center: investigate and resolve water issues in Montana by fostering water-resource stewardship and sponsoring statewide water-related research. - > Graduate student water resource fellowship provides financial support through the annual Water Resource Fellowship Program.
-The goal is to support graduate students who research water resources.
+- Aquatic invasive species monitoring programs. - Forest planning and conservation of watersheds can be accomplished by watershed-specific restoration strategies, developed by coalitions throughout the state, and guided by a science-based, community-focused approach to watershed management. - The USFWS has many aquatic-focused programs to facilitate water stewardship, including six Fish and Wildlife Conservation Offices that focus on managing populations and habitats by partnerships to conserve fisheries and wildlife.
+These offices: - Provide support to tribal fisheries and wildlife management programs, and provide assistance to stakeholders on both fish and wildlife issues. - Monitor and control invasive species. - Evaluate native fish stocks and their habitats, and restore habitat through the National Fish Passage Program and the National Fish Habitat Partnership.

-- > Faculty seed grant program: available to support water-related research for early-career faculty members. - > In cooperation with USGS, the National Institutes for Water Resources provides support for research that improves and enhances the nation's water supply. - > Montana Wetland Council, a network of diverse interests who work to conserve and restore wetland and riparian ecosystems, developed the statewide "Priceless Resources: A Strategic Framework for Wetland and Riparian Area Conservation and Restoration" plan.
-The plan: - > Encourages protection of Montana's wetland resources through restoration, protection and management, mapping, monitoring and assessing, land use planning, public education and communications, and policy tools, with a focus on vulnerable and impacted wetlands; and - Facilitates participants' understanding of work being done to ensure crosscollaboration and access to useful information for informed management decisions. - > Participants include federal and state agencies, tribal governments, local governments, non-profit organizations, and the private sector. - > Montana Aquatic Resources Services is a nonprofit organization founded out of concern for the rapid degradation of aquatic resources in the state of Montana.
+- Develop aquatic conservation strategies with Montana DNRC to protect three fish species covered by Habitat Conservation Plans, and contribute to habitat restoration and rehabilitation to habitats that may have been affected by past DNRC forest management strategies. - Montana Water Center: investigate and resolve water issues in Montana by fostering water-resource stewardship and sponsoring statewide water-related research. - o Graduate student water resource fellowship provides financial support through the annual Water Resource Fellowship Program.
+The goal is to support graduate students who research water resources. - Faculty seed grant program: available to support water-related research for early-career faculty members. - In cooperation with USGS, the National Institutes for Water Resources provides support for research that improves and enhances the nation's water supply. - Montana Wetland Council, a network of diverse interests who work to conserve and restore wetland and riparian ecosystems, developed the statewide "Priceless Resources: A Strategic Framework for Wetland and Riparian Area Conservation and Restoration" plan.
+The plan: - Encourages protection of Montana's wetland resources through restoration, protection and management, mapping, monitoring and assessing, land use planning, public education and communications, and policy tools, with a focus on vulnerable and impacted wetlands; and - Facilitates participants' understanding of work being done to ensure cross-collaboration and access to useful information for informed management decisions. - Participants include federal and state agencies, tribal governments, local governments, non-profit organizations, and the private sector. - Montana Aquatic Resources Services is a nonprofit organization founded out of concern for the rapid degradation of aquatic resources in the state of Montana.
 Funding sources and grant opportunities are primarily market-based and allocated to projects that enhance stream and wetland functions, conserve clean water, and improve fish and wildlife habitat.
-The nonprofit: - > Encourages protection of Montana's wetland resources through restoration, protection and management, mapping, monitoring and assessing, land use planning, public education and communications, and policy tools, with a focus on vulnerable and impacted wetlands; and - > Facilitates participants' understanding of work being done to ensure crosscollaboration and access to useful information for informed management decisions. - > Participants include federal and state agencies, tribal governments, local governments, non-profit organizations, and the private sector.
+The nonprofit: - Collaborates with public and private land managers to leverage restoration dollars to maximize habitat values; - Bridges the gap between resource impacts and restoration of wetlands and streams; - o Targets restoration efforts at rare, threatened, and critical aquatic habitats; and - Relies on the expertise of restoration and resource professionals statewide to identify high quality, ecologically significant restoration projects.